 Analog camera systems are cheaper to set up and get running.
-IP cameras used to be significantly more expensive than analog cameras but have become cheaper than before.
-Their videos have higher resolutions, so you’ll need larger bandwidth and storage to accommodate this infrastructure.
+IP cameras used to be significantly more expensive than analog cameras but have become more affordable over time.
+Their videos have high resolutions, so you’ll need larger bandwidth and storage to accommodate this infrastructure.

-IP systems also usually have a larger field of view i.e. a larger area is covered with fewer cameras, which means you will need to invest in fewer devices.
-IP cameras connected to a NVR can also stream videos to handheld devices.
-Their footage can be stored and retrieved from the cloud, which makes it possible for members of your security team to monitor and review footage even when they are not in your office or connected to the network.
+IP systems also usually have a larger field of view, i.e., a larger area is covered with fewer cameras, which means you will need to invest in fewer devices.
+IP cameras connected to an NVR can also stream videos to handheld devices.
+Their footage can be stored and retrieved from the cloud, making it possible for members of your security team to monitor and review footage even when they are not in your office or connected to the network.

 GAIN PEACE OF MIND WITH IGZY

-Investing in a good CCTV surveillance system is a once-in-a-lifetime decision, so it’s vital that you choose a reliable partner right in the beginning with proven industry expertise, large project management capabilities, and superior-tech infrastructure i.e. IGZY
+Investing in a sound CCTV surveillance system is a once-in-a-lifetime decision, so it’s vital that you choose a reliable partner right in the beginning with proven industry expertise, extensive project management capabilities, and superior-tech infrastructure, i.e., IGZY.

 It’s not just about security.
-Our surveillance solutions bring to light previously unnoticed SOP failures and help solve problems in crucial areas of cost reduction, compliance audits, maintenance and operations, business efficiency, hygiene control, space management, etc.
+Our surveillance solutions bring to light previously unnoticed SOP failures and help solve problems in crucial areas of cost reduction, compliance audits, maintenance and operations, business efficiency, hygiene control, and space management.

 With IGZY as your surveillance partner, you gain so much more than just peace of mind.